sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/agent.md

 #### Example POST request to events endpoint {#events-post-example}

 The following example submits an HTTP POST request to the agent API `/events` endpoint.
-The request creates event for a check named `check-mysql-status` with the output `could not connect to mysql` and a status of `1` (warning).
+The request creates an event for a check named `check-mysql-status` with the output `could not connect to mysql` and a status of `1` (warning).
 The agent responds with an HTTP `202 Accepted` response to indicate that the event has been added to the queue to be sent to the backend.

 The event will be handled according to an `email` handler definition.